Sunday, July 28, 2024

 The old British hospital, the Netley, was declared a military hospital during World War II.
 It provided care for the patients connected with the D-Day operations.
 It has an interesting history but was not a positive memory for Reuben. http://www.qaranc.co.uk/netleyhospital.php However, he persevered because he was a Tough Hombre.

 Reuben returned to his home after his long convalescence in the old British hospital.
 He returned to his work as a civil engineer and was a city manager in Yoakum, Texas for 24 years.
-During that period of time, he developed a city park with a swimming pool, golf course, and eventually an airport on the north side of the city, all for his love of Yoakum.
+During that time, he developed a city park with a swimming pool, golf course, and eventually an airport on the north side of the city, all for his love of Yoakum.

 While dying in the hospital in Victoria, Texas, an attending doctor injected a medication into a hole that they had drilled in his back.
 When he asked the nurse what they had administered in the hole, she told him it was mustard gas.
 Of all the years I had known him, I never saw him so upset.
 He immediately associated the mustard gas with what he knew about the two world wars.
 And of course, it was terrifying to him.
 He asked, "Why?"
 I told him I would find out.
 That evening I called the doctor at his residence and asked him.
 He answered, "Don't worry about it.
 I'm the doctor and I'm in charge."
 Needless to say, this made me very angry.
 I had seen enough of Phil Donahue shows which were similar to the later Oprah Winfrey shows that appeared years later on TV.
 They were famous for exposing the idea that doctors were not gods.
 And that patients had rights.
 Reuben seemed to give up after that experience and died about a week later.
 He had been tough, but cancer won the final battle.

 I promised my mother that I would try to help her receive the VA benefits that were rejected.
 I asked for the paper on which I needed to write a summary of why Reuben's World War II injury and his present cancer were service-related.
-I had learned to write summaries and abstracts at UT.
+I learned to write summaries and abstracts at UT.
 So, I proceeded to write in as few words as I could in the small amount of space provided.
 I simply stated that had Reuben not lost his one lung while serving his country in the war, he more than likely would have been able to depend upon that lung to serve him when cancer took away the other lung.
 We had his home doctor sign it and alas it finally was approved.
 I know that PaPa Reuben was happy and smiled down from Heaven when that occurred.

 Reuben was indeed a Tough Hombre and I'm glad his government finally recognized his valor in fighting the Nazis on the shores of Normandy.